QR Codes for Churches: Pray, Donate, and Worship With a Quick Scan

 The most significant change in this period relates to religious centers’ scientific and technological advancements and how they are trying to stay relevant.
 Religious centers, including churches, temples, synagogues, and mosques, have been quick to join the world of virtual communication.

 Although the seepage of virtual communication is relatively recent, religious centers have long adopted technologies in the past.
-But, the usage of technologies such as QR Codes for churches has remained stagnant pre and post-pandemic.
+The usage of technologies such as QR Codes for churches has also increased post-pandemic.

 Let’s see how QR Codes can be used for churches beyond virtual prayers in this blog post.